portableant/personal-blog/_projects/mozfest.md

   - Roy Raudenhauser
   - Andrew Prescott
   - Melanie Pitkin
+background: /images/layouts/mozfest.jpg
 ---
 Since 2017, I've been attending Mozfest with museum professionals to see how we can interact and build a healthy and creative Internet.
 Our community is now growing at this fabulous event, driven by the brilliant Philo van Kemenade.